FU-CIS3360-FALL2017/using-git/index.md

 [Useful Reference](https://github.com/GarageGames/Torque2D/wiki/Cloning-the-repo-and-working-with-Git), I think, is a very good reference for that level and may even touch slightly on topics that we do not need here.
 If you view this page be sure to checkout the three links in the recommendations section at the bottom of the page.
 They may be more helpful than this initial page itself.

-As I have mentioned our requirements are minimal as far as GitHub and Git go, so I have listed in the following section the assumptions upon which the workability of the work is predicated.
+As I have mentioned our requirements are minimal as far as GitHub and Git go, so I have listed in the following section the assumptions upon which the workability of the work flow is predicated.
 ## Assumptions

 1. The reader has a GitHub account and access to a private repository already defined in GitHub where the work will be kept.